santoshlite/Typewriter/README.md

 # Pencil ✏️
-A word processor made in Python similar to Word
+Pencil is word processor made with Python similar to Word